clustervision/trinityX/doc/ha_design.rst

 `Corosync <https://corosync.github.io/corosync/>`_ is the group communication system used to keep track of the machines present in the cluster.
 It is used to detect node and communication failure, and passes that information up to Pacemaker for further action.

 .. note:: The term "cluster" used in the context of Corosync means the group of machines known to Corosync, and for which failover is required.
-It does not mean the whole cluster with compute nodes, storage, etc. Typically a Corosync cluster will include the HA pair (or group of machines that can run the resources), and possibly one or more quorum devices, which are used for better determination of node failure in order to avoid split brain scenarios.
+It does not mean the whole cluster with compute nodes, storage, etc. Typically a Corosync cluster will include the HA pair (or group of machines that can run the resources), and possibly one or more quorum devices used to detect node failure in order to avoid split brain scenarios.

 The TrinityX Corosync configuration is extremely basic: